COSC1127-AI/pacman-contest-cluster/README.md

 * Generate HTML page with tournament results and list of replay files.
     * option --output-path
 * Handle latest submission by sorting via timestamp in file name.
+    * all members of a team can submit at any point
     * last submission per team is considered (if there are multiple)
+    * this is done by mapping individual submission to a team via --team-names-file and timestamp in zip submission file

 ## PRE-REQUISITES ##

 * unzip & zip (to pack and unpack submissions and files for transfer)